Types of Crushers: What you need to know

 Compression: A key mechanical element of jaw crushers, compression reduces materials between two surfaces.
 Great for very hard, abrasive materials that do not fit attrition crushers.
 Compression is unsuitable for anything tacky or gummy.

-Choosing the correct type of crushing method is unique to both the type of material you are breaking down and desired product.
+Choosing the correct type of crushing method is unique to both the type of material you are breaking down and the desired product.
 Next, you must decide which type of crusher is best suited for the job.
 Keeping energy usage and efficiency in mind is always a top consideration.
 Using the wrong type of crusher can lead to costly delays and consume more power than expected during the process.

 What are the different kinds of crushers?